Add email settings to devices using Intune

 Email profiles are assigned to device groups, not user groups.
 There are different ways to remove an email profile from a device, even when there's only one email profile on the device:

-Option 1: Open the email profile (Device configuration > Profiles), and choose Assignments.
+Option 1: Open the email profile (Devices > Configuration profiles > select your profile), and choose Assignments.
 The Include tab shows the groups that are assigned the profile.
 Right-click the group > Remove.
 Be sure to Save your changes.

 Option 2: Wipe or retire the device.
 You can use these actions to selectively or fully remove data and settings.